 Juno Perinatal Mental Health Support was founded in February 2015 by a group of mums in Edinburgh who all have personal experience of perinatal mental health difficulties.
 We support mums through

-- Weekly peer support groups across the city where we offer advice and information
+- Weekly peer support groups and a monthly birth and perinatal trauma support group across the city where we offer advice and information

 - One-to-one befriending through our outreach program